Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 - •Compaction depth per lift: 6-12 inches

-Works on: Clay, silt, mixed cohesive soils, trench backfill with native soil, and any material that clumps or sticks together when moist.
+Works on: Clay, silt, mixed cohesive soils, trench backfill with native soil.

 Vibratory Roller